Wind generated current: Mechanism

 Friction between wind and the upper surface of a body of water will drag the water surface along with the wind The surface layer will exert viscous drag on the water just below, which will transfer some of the momentum.
 This process continues downward, with a continuous reduction in speed of flow with increasing depth as the energy is dissipated.
 The inertial effect of planetary rotation causes an offset of flow direction with increasing depth to the right in the northern hemisphere and to the left in the southern hemisphere.
 The mechanism of deflection is called the Coriolis effect, and the variation of flow velocity with depth is called an Ekman spiral.
 The effect varies with latitude, being very weak at the equator and increasing in strength with latitude.
 The resultant flow of water caused by this mechanism is known as Ekman transport.

 A steady wind blowing across a long fetch in deep water for long enough to establish a steady state flow causes the surface water to move at 45° to the wind direction.
-The variation in flow direction with depth has the water moving perpendicular to wind direction by about 100 to 150 m depth, and flow speed drops to about 4% of surface flow speed by the depth of about 330 to 400 m where the flow direction is opposite to wind direction, below which the effect of wind on the current is considered negligible.
+The variation in flow direction with depth has the water moving perpendicular to the wind direction by about 100 to 150 m depth, and flow speed drops to about 4% of surface flow speed by the depth of about 330 to 400 m where the flow direction is opposite to wind direction, below which the effect of wind on the current is considered negligible.
 The net flow of water over the effective thickness of the current in these conditions is perpendicular to wind direction.
 Consistent prevailing winds set up persistent circulating surface currents in both hemispheres, and where the current is bounded by continental land masses, the resulting gyres are restricted in longitudinal extent.
 Seasonal and local winds cause smaller scale and generally transient currents, which dissipate after the driving winds die down.

 Real conditions often differ, as wind strength and direction vary, and the depth may not be sufficient for the full spiral to develop, so that the angle between wind direction and surface-water movement can be as small as 15°.
 In deeper water, the angle increases and approaches 45°.
 A stable pycnocline can inhibit transfer of kinetic energy to deeper waters, providing a depth limit for surface currents.

 The net inward shallow water flow in a gyre causes the surface level to gradually slope upwards towards the centre.
 This induces a horizontal pressure gradient which leads to a balancing geostrophic flow.